 Cost model comparison based on compute time

-Vector based execution plan
+Vector-based execution plan

 A vector-based plan enumeration approach can lead to significant improvement in query optimization time for an ML-based optimizer.